mbeckem/tiro-website/packages/website/docs/apidocs/files/objects_8h.md

 **Warning**:

   * The string content returned through `value` is a view into the string's current storage.
 Because objects may move on the heap (e.g. because of garbage collection), this data may be invalidated.
-The data may only be used immediately after calling this function, and must not be used after another possibly allocating tiro_* function has been called.
+The data may only be used immediately after calling this function in native code that is guaranteed to NOT allocate on the tiro heap.
+It MUST NOT be used as input tiro an allocating function (which includes most functions of this API), or after such a function has been called.
   * The string returned by this function is not zero terminated.